lightning/bolts/02-peer-protocol.md

 revocation preimage.
 The error returned by the fallen-behind node (or simply the invalid numbers in the `channel_reestablish` it has sent) should make the other node drop its current commitment transaction to the chain.
-This will, at least, allow the fallen-behind node to recovery non-HTLC funds, if the `my_current_per_commitment_point` is valid.
+This will, at least, allow the fallen-behind node to recover non-HTLC funds, if the `my_current_per_commitment_point` is valid.
 However, this also means the fallen-behind node has revealed this fact (though not provably: it could be lying), and the other node could use this to